IntelligentCrowd: Mobile Crowdsensing via Multi-Agent Reinforcement Learning: Discussion and Conclusion

 One critical issue in MCS is how to incentivize mobile users to participate in sensing programs, since performing sensing tasks will consume resources and incur costs to the participants.
 Therefore, great efforts have been made to design incentive mechanisms~\cite{yang2012crowdsourcing, zhang2014free,zhan2018incentive} to enroll users for MCS.
 For example, in \cite{yang2012crowdsourcing}, an incentive mechanism was designed using a Stackelberg game framework.
 In \cite{zhang2014free}, the authors considered the opportunistic nature of participants and proposed three online incentive mechanisms using a reverse auction, offering more flexibility in recruiting opportunistically encountered participants.
 In~\cite{zhan2018incentive}, a bargaining-based incentive mechanism was designed and a distributed iterative algorithm is used to solve the bargaining problem between the sensing platform and smart device users.

-Once mobile users are participating in MCS programs, another critical problem is how to assign tasks to participants considering the sensing/task diversity.
+Once mobile users are participating in MCS programs, another critical problem is how to assign tasks and then rewards to participants considering the sensing/task diversity.
 Existing studies have focused on task allocation from the MCS service provider ~\cite{ guo2017activecrowd, liu2016taskme, xiao2015multi,he2014toward}.
 For example, studies in \cite{he2014toward} showed that the optimal task allocation problem is NP-hard since sensing tasks are often associated with different locations and MCS participants under time constraints.
-Therefore, approximation algorithms were developed in \cite{he2014toward} to solve a satisfactory task allocation solution with a proven approximate ratio.
+Therefore, approximation algorithms were developed in \cite{he2014toward,li2018deep,liu2019resource} to solve a satisfactory task allocation solution with a proven approximate ratio.
 In \cite{guo2017activecrowd}, a worker selection framework was proposed for multi-task MCS environments with time-sensitive tasks and delay-tolerant tasks.
 In \cite{liu2016taskme}, the authors developed a bi-objective optimization problem to address a multi-task-oriented participant selection problem.
 Sensing task assignment problem has also been studied in mobile social networks \cite{xiao2015multi}, and an online task assignment algorithm was designed using a greedy strategy.
+Recent literature also discussed the potential of applying deep reinforcement learning algorithm to the task of resource allocation and MCS~\cite{chen2018performance, huang2019deep,lei2019multiuser}, yet there has not been discussions about the interactions between different participants or rewards allocation as an environment factor.